 Buckman Direct Diversion

 Rick Carpenter has retired.
-There have been so other staffing changes.
+There have been no other staffing changes.

 Brad Prada, the new facilities manager, will be coming to a future EC meeting.

 MRGESCP By-Laws

 Suggested revisions for today’s meeting are to revise the appointment of the Federal Co-Chair to match language associated with the Non-Federal Co-Chair as there are no statutes requiring Secretarial appointment of Federal co-chair.